 As for the mechanism of action, synergistic apoptosis induction was observed.
 Moreover, OTS-ABZ-LCPs enhanced reactive oxygen spice (ROS) production which can be promising for the suppression of drug efflux pumps and overcoming drug resistance.
 Both ABZ-LCPs and OTS-LCPs reduced the migratory and invasive activity of the cells while OTS-ABZ-LCP was superior.

 To conclude, combination of OTS and ABZ can result in a synergistic inhibition to the cancer growth and metastasis.
 While LCPs provide a pH-responsive platform for enhanced bioavailability of the drugs, they can also enhance the efficiency by providing the possibility of tailoring for targeted delivery.
-Overall, this system offers an effective treatment with minimum side effects for the metastatic cancers. zsqzqZ
+Overall, this system offers an effective treatment with minimum side effects for the metastatic cancers.

 References